Turks tell U.S. officials they have recordings of Khashoggi killing, report says

 On Wednesday, three people familiar with the investigation told NBC News that Turkish officials had told the U.S. that Turkey had listening devices inside the Saudi consulate.
 That would give the Turks some insight into what transpired inside.

-Earlier in the week, Turkish officials told NBC News that they believe Khashoggi was killed inside the building.
+A Turkish official told NBC News Friday that Turkey's government is "100 percent confident" that Khashoggi is dead and was killed by 15 Saudis who were in Turkey for a short amount of time.
+Earlier in the week, Turkish officials told NBC News that they believe Khashoggi was killed inside the consulate building.

 In a statement released late Saturday, the Saudi Consulate in Istanbul denied the reports, calling them "baseless allegations."
 The statement said a Saudi security delegation arrived in Istanbul on Saturday to help authorities investigate Khashoggi's disappearance.